yext/answers-search-ui/README.md

   container: '.navigation-container',
   tabs: [
     {
-      label: 'Home',
+      label: 'Home',         // The label used for the navigation element
-      url: './',
+      url: './index.html',   // The link for the navigation element
       isFirst: true,         // optional, will always show this item first
-      active: true         // optional, will add a special class to the item },
+      isActive: true         // optional, will add a special class to the item },
     {
       configId: 'locations'  // optional, the vertical search config id
       label: 'Location'      // The label used for the navigation element
       url: 'locations.html'  // The link for the navigation element },
     {
       configId: 'employees'  // optional, the vertical search config id
       label: 'Employees'     // The label used for the navigation element
       url: 'employees.html'  // The link for the navigation element }
   ]
 })